SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/DI4R_iRODS.md

 globus-url-copy -list gsiftp://di4r2016-3.novalocal/846/4318901c-6a8c-11e6-a1db-fa163efdf672/
 ```

+Note: replace the pid value in the `globus-url-copy` command with the correct output from the `imeta ls` command.

 We replaced the iRODS path with the PID for the collection.
 The GridFTP tries to find the file, when this fails it tries to resolve the file path.
 If this is successful and the URL field in the PID contains a path to which this gridFTP instance has access to, you can retrieve the file(s).